The Strategic Leadership, M.P.S. (Master of Professional Studies) is an interdisciplinary

 The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resources Leadership, Leadership in Nutrition, Operations Research, Strategic Leadership, and Training and Development.
 For more information, contact Pamela.Morris@mtsu.edu, call (615) 898-5920, or visit www.mtsu.edu/mps.

 Admission to the Master of Professional Studies program requires

 - an earned bachelor's degree from an accredited university or college;

 - an acceptable grade point average (GPA) in all college work taken (at least 2.75 for unconditional admission);

-- completion of a portfolio of works for those with a 2.75 GPA or higher and five (5) years of professional full-time work experience OR completion of the Graduate Record Examination (GRE) with acceptable scores;
+- completion of a portfolio of works for those with a 2.75 GPA or higher and five (5) years of professional full-time work experience.

 - competency in word processing, library retrieval systems, presentation graphics, spreadsheets, and databases.
 Students must be computer literate (using email, posting discussions, using chat, webpage navigation, uploading attachments, etc.) as well as have excellent time management skills in order to be successful in the online course environment;

 - regular access to a computer and reliable Internet connection.

 All application materials are to be submitted to the College of Graduate Studies.